 We can make this expected date prediction based on previous sales, as it's almost guaranteed to take place in July and is more likely to occur during the first half of the month.

 That said, this is far from confirmed.
 Stick with us over the coming days as we learn more about the plan for Prime Day in 2023.
 The retailer usually confirms the date about a couple of weeks before the sale, so we should have an official announcement very soon.

 Last year's Amazon Prime Day took place from Tuesday, July 12 - Wednesday, July 13 and featured a vast number of deals.
 The retailer first confirmed the dates in a press release at 1am ET on Thursday, June 16.

 Fifth: July 15-16, 2019

 Fourth: July 16-17, 2018

 First: July 15, 2015

-Prior to this, Prime Day was always held in July.
+Prior to this, Prime Day was always held in July and the retailer returned to that month again for the previous event.
 It started as a 24-hour shopping event back in 2015, before growing to 30 hours in July 2017 and later expanding to a full two days.

 What is Amazon Prime Day?

 Prime Day is Amazon's biggest sale of the year.
 The annual two-day deals event is regularly held in the summer months and is exclusively available to Amazon Prime members only.
 If you're not a member when the next one rolls around, you can always sign up for a free 30-day trial to get access to that year's Prime Day deals.